Dhall777/systemstats/README.md

 ## Project summary

 - The main idea is to read system statistics from the proc virtual filesystem (pvf) in real-time.
-- Right now, I've only cleaned up the memory information portion, but the plan is to expand this application into the entirety of proc filesystem.
+- Right now, I've only cleaned up the memory information part, but the plan is to expand this application into the entirety of proc filesystem.
 This project is maintained in my free time, so I don't recommend using this in mission-critical environments.
 - More on the proc filesystem can be found below:
 	- [Linux Kernel Docs | The /proc Filesystem](https://www.kernel.org/doc/html/latest/filesystems/proc.html)
 	- Per GPT-3.5: